Why we always do extended embryo culture

 2 / introduce the embryo into the uterus at the time when it actually belongs there

-If you are interested in more information, order a non binding consultation with our fertility specialists, call +420 549 523 258, or use the contact form below.
+If you are interested in more information, you can order for a non binding consultation with one of our fertility specialists.
+Please call +420 549 523 258, or use the contact form below.
 We are looking forward to helping you.